nchlscrawley/cse15l-lab-reports/lab-report-1-week-2.md

 **Written by Nicholas Crawley**

 ## Installing VSCode
-* Go to [https://code.visualstudio.com/](https://code.visualstudio.com/) and download Visual Studio.
+* Go to [https://code.visualstudio.com/](https://code.visualstudio.com/) and download Visual Studio Code.
-* Once it is installed on your computer, open Visual Studio.
-You should see the window below.
+* Once it is installed on your computer, open Visual Studio Code.
+You should see a window like the one below.
 ![Image](lab1-step1.png)